-- Exhibit Manipulatives – Our hand-held toys and exhibit manipulatives will be cleaned and rotated between families or sessions.
+- Exhibit Cleaning – Our hand-held toys and touchable exhibit surfaces will be cleaned and rotated between families or sessions.
 Many of our costumes and some fabric exhibit pieces have been removed.

 - No Food or Drink Except Water Bottles – Our water fountain is temporarily closed, but you can bring a water bottle.
 Please leave food, snacks, and other beverages in the car or at home.

 - Plan Ahead – Please bring only what you need.
 If possible, leave large bags and strollers in your car.
 We do have stroller parking right outside the FIG if needed.

 - Art Studio – The studio is open with limited capacity for creative play and self-guided activities prepared by our FIG staff.
 Our educator-led activities (Science Lab, ARTstarts, & Music Makers) have been temporarily suspended.